How to Buy Shares in Oil – Best Oil Shares to Watch 2022

 - Similarly, if you have sell position active, and the market value of the asset goes down, the value of your trade will also increase.

 Although more suited for experienced traders, oil CFDs allow you to apply leverage.
 In fact, as per ESMA regulations, UK brokers will often offer you leverage of up to 1:10, meaning that you only need to put up a margin of 10% to enter the trade.
 However, this means there’s the risk of losing more money than without leverage.

-If you have made it this far, you should now have a comprehensive overview of how oil shares work.
+If you have made it this far, you should now have an overview of how oil shares work.
 If you are sure that you want to gain exposure to this somewhat volatile battleground, we are now going to walk you through the process of how to invest in stocks that provide exposure to oil

 Step 1: Join a UK Stock Broker